-The school understands the importance of the transition process and, therefore, adapts its practices to support children settling into their new environment.
-The school's transition action plan is reviewed collaboratively by staff members on an annual basis.
+The school understands the importance of the transition process and, therefore, will adapt its practices to support children settling into their new environment.
+The school's transition action plan will be reviewed collaboratively by staff members on an annual basis.